Singer VS1, VS2, VS3, 27, & 28, Vibrating Shuttle Models

-As an aid to distinguishing these vibrating shuttle models from other Singer machines, it should be noted that they all have a circular chrome stitch plate covering the feed dogs with 2 split chrome slide plates that run from front to back of the machine to cover the shuttle mechanism.
+As an aid to distinguishing these vibrating shuttle models from other Singer machines, it should be noted that they all have a circular nickel or chrome plated stitch plate covering the feed dogs with 2 split nickel or chrome plated slide plates that run from front to back of the machine to cover the shuttle mechanism.
 The faceplates fitted to early models were polished plain plates, whilst later models are embossed with a ‘grapevine’ pattern. (please see Faceplates gallery)

 Main Model Characteristics

 The Singer Company launched its first Vibrating Shuttle (VS-1 long bobbin) machine in 1885.
 These were available as hand cranked or treadle powered machines.
 However, due to their sheer weight, most were sold as treadle versions mounted in tables or cabinets.
 The early treadles used just one foot making a heel-toe rocking motion, but all later treadles, including those offered with Singer 27K machines, used both feet making a left-heel-right-toe (or vice versa) motion.
 One complete down motion produced 4 stitches.

 Treadle tables/cabinets were quite large making them very much a piece of furniture, and not something to be packed away after use.